-Aging and Chronic Disease
+Aging and Non-Communicable Disease in a Global Context

 “As of 2012, there were approximately 810 million persons age 60 years or older worldwide and the number is projected to grow to more than 2 billion by 2050.”
-(United Nations Population Fund)
+(United Nations Population Fund.)

-Tracking Low-Grade Inflammation Over Time
+Tracking Low-Grade Chronic Inflammation Life-Long